WHAT IS DÉFILÉ ?

-Students are presented on stage at Carmel High School Auditorium at the end of the Spring session in a series of 4 concerts on May 23-24, 2020.
-The full concert schedule can be found on this page.
+Students are presented on stage at Carmel High School Auditorium at the end of the Spring session in a series of 4 concerts on May 20-21, 2023 (tentatively).
+The full concert schedule will be published on this page.
 Pay close attention to which color concert(s) your child is performing in!

-All students in technique classes starting with our Intro to Pre-Ballet classes up through our graduating 8th graders participate in Défilé.
+All students in technique classes starting with Early Childhood classes up through our graduating 8th graders participate in Défilé.
 Elective classes (such as Leaps & Turns, Foot & Ankle Conditioning, etc.) are not presented in Défilé.
 Mommy & Me students, High School students, & Adult students do not participate either.

 HOW MUCH REHEARSAL CAN WE EXPECT?

 Dancenter North believes that class time should be spent developing technique.
 For that reason, practice for Défilé is kept at a minimum and rehearsed only during a small fraction of class time.

 WHAT IS THE PRODUCTION FEE FOR AND HOW MUCH IS IT?

 Pre-Ballet & Kinder Ballet (PINK CONCERT): Pink Full Elastic Waist Tutu

 Ballet 1 (PURPLE CONCERT): Pink Two-Tiered Chiffon Pull-On Skirt